aws-samples/sagemaker-ssh-helper/README.md

 The method `get_instance_ids()` accepts the optional parameter `timeout_in_sec` (default is 900, i.e., 15 minutes).
 If timeout is not 0, it will retry attempts to get instance IDs every 10 seconds.

-With the instance id at hand, you will be able to connect to the training container using the command line or the AWS web console:
+With the instance ID at hand, you will be able to connect to the training container using the command line or the AWS web console.

-A. Connecting using command line:
+Method A. Connecting using command line:

 1. On the local machine, make sure that you installed the latest [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and the [AWS Session Manager CLI plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).
 Run the following command to perform the installation: